 The receipt of a manuscript with the English usage considered inappropriate can lead to the return of the paper to the authors even before the beginning of the review process.

-In January 2016, the Revista do Instituto de Medicina Tropical de São Paulo established a fee per published article.
-Beginning on January the 1st, 2016, all the submitted articles will be charged if they are accepted for publication.
+In 2016, the Revista do Instituto de Medicina Tropical de São Paulo established a fee per published article.
+Beginning on January 2016, all the submitted articles will be charged if they are accepted for publication.

-These publication fees will supplement public funding from the Universidade de São Paulo and other grants from foundations of the State of São Paulo, as well as from federal supporting agencies.
+These publication fees will supplement public funding from the Universidade de São Paulo and other grants from federal supporting agencies.
 This additional support is essential to ensure quality, the increment of the journal’s impact fator and number of citations, the maintenance of the electronic manuscript submission and review system, the review of the English style and of grammar issues.

 The fees will be of US$400 for original articles and reviews; and of US$250 for case reports, technical reports, brief communications and letters to the editor, provided that the number of pages are in accordance with the type of article.
 Only for Brazilian citizens the fees will be of BRL 1,500.00 for original articles and reviews; and of BRL 1,000.00 for case reports, brief communications and letters to the editor.
 Once the manuscript has been approved, the corresponding author will receive the instructions for the payment of the publication fee.
 Thereafter, the corresponding author will receive the proof of payment to be able to apply for funding agencies reimbursement.

-All types of manuscripts should be sent to the Editor of the Revista do Instituto de Medicina Tropical de São Paulo and they will be peer-reviewed by two or three reviewers of the Editorial Board and/or ad hoc reviewers.
+All types of manuscripts should be sent to the Revista do Instituto de Medicina Tropical de São Paulo and they will be peer-reviewed by two to four reviewers of the Editorial Board and/or ad hoc reviewers.

 The decision of acceptance for publication lies with the Editors and is mainly based on the recommendations of these reviewers.

-A form stating the following items should be sent to the Editorial Office signed by the corresponding author: 1) The manuscript and all parts of it have not been submitted elsewhere; 2) There are no financial or other relationships of any of the authors of the manuscript that might lead to any conflict of interest; 3) The submitted manuscript has been read by all authors carefully.
+A cover letter stating the following items should be sent to the Editorial Office: 1) The manuscript and all parts of it have not been submitted elsewhere; 2) There are no financial or other relationships of any of the authors of the manuscript that might lead to any conflict of interest; 3) The submitted manuscript has been read by all authors carefully.
 All authors agree that the manuscript represents their work.
 4) Describe sources of funding that have supported the work.
-Please also describe the role of the study sponsor(s), if any, in study design; collection, analysis, and interpretation of data; writing of the paper; and decision to submit it for publication; 5) The corresponding author is indicated below and will be responsible for the communication with the other authors about revisions and final approval of the paper.
-The manuscripts will be received only by online submission at:http://mc04.manuscriptcentral.com/rimtsp-scielo
+Please also describe the role of the study sponsor(s), if any, in study design; collection, analysis, and interpretation of data; writing of the paper; and decision to submit it for publication; 5) The corresponding author will be responsible for the communication with the other authors about revisions and final approval of the paper.
+The manuscripts will be received only by online submission at: http://mc04.manuscriptcentral.com/rimtsp-scielo

 Types of articles:

 Original Articles: The text must contain a maximum of 6,000 words including abstract and references.
 The body of the manuscript should be preceded by a nonstructured abstract (with no sub-headings), with a maximum of 500 words.
 Then, authors should proceed to sections of Introduction, Material and Methods (containing the research’s ethical approval) Results, Discussion, Acknowledgments and References (limited to 40).
 Pages should be numbered consecutively in Arabic numerals.
 Tables and figures should be referred to in the text.
 Tables and figures should be numbered and contain a brief specific title.
-Figures such as drawings, photographs, photomicrographs or electron micrographs should be planned to suit the size of a single or double page column.
-Figures (graphs) should be submitted in TIF format, in high resolution (1,200 DPI).
-Other types of images, in black or white or in color art should have a minimum of 600 DPI.
+Figures such as drawings, maps, photographs, photomicrographs or electron micrographs should be planned to suit the size of a single or double page column.
+Figures in black and white or in color should be submitted in TIF format, in high resolution (1,200 DPI).

 Review Articles: Should be presented in the same format of original articles.
 Review articles are intended to investigators who are experts in a certain field and have made substantial contributions to this specific area of knowledge.
 This type of manuscript should focus on the description of the state of art, highlighting the major breakthroughs regarding the subject.
 The number of references are limited to 60.

 Brief Communications, Case Reports and Letters to the Editor: Should report new observations of critical medical importance.
 Brief Communications should follow the same format of original articles, not exceeding 2,500 words.
 Case Reports should focus on clinical and laboratory findings, summarizing the introduction, limiting discussion to the essential, calling attention to novelties regarding diagnosis, treatment, outcome of patients, not exceeding 2,000 words.
 Letters to the Editor should state, from the beginning, why the subject merits this type of publication, highlighting the innovative aspects attained by the research, not exceeding 1,500 words.
-In these three categories of manuscripts (Brief Communications, Case Reports and Letters to the Editor), the number of references is limited to 20.
-Brief Communications and Letters to the Editor must not exceed 3 attachments, which may be figures (photographs, maps, graphics) and/ or tables.
+In these categories of manuscripts (Brief Communications, Case Reports and Letters to the Editor), the number of references is limited to 20, and the attachments, which may be figures (photographs, maps, graphics, etc.) or tables, must not exceed 3 (the sum of figures and tables).

 Acknowledgments: Should be brief, and should not include thanks to anonymous referees and editors, or effusive comments.
 Private or Governmental organizations that have provided financial support to the research should be mentioned, together with the grants or contribution numbers and period of validity.